accountz-open/Accountz.com/index.md

 <http://homehelp.accountz.com/>

-If you would like information regarding the forthcoming Open Source version (not owned or associated to Accountz.com Ltd), please see here:
+If you would like information regarding the forthcoming **Open Source version** (not owned or associated to Accountz.com Ltd), please see go to <https://accountz.org/>

 *The Accountz Team*